2025 Preakness Stakes Betting Guide

-If you already bet the ponies, you’ll be interested to know that you can legally and safely wager on Preakness horses at online racebooks that operate outside of US jurisdiction.
-These sites let you lock in house-banked Preakness odds instead of going with the US model of pari-mutuel horse betting, which means better payouts for you.
-So if you want the best horse betting odds, you need the best legal horse betting sites!
+You can legally and safely wager on horse races at online racebooks that operate outside of US jurisdiction.
+These sites let you lock in house-banked Preakness odds instead of going with the US model of pari-mutuel horse race gambling, which means higher payouts for you.
+So, if you want the best and most profitable odds, you need the best legal horse betting sites!

 Best Preakness Stakes Betting Sites